sfuosdev/SFU-RMP/README.md

     </a>
 <div>

-1. `npm install` to download dev dependencies
+1. `npm install` to install dev dependencies
 2. `npm test` to run all test suites